What Happens If You Pay Your Car Insurance Late?

 Here's how reinstatement typically works:

 1. Call your insurer immediately — Have your policy number, driver's license, and vehicle VIN ready.
-Ask about your reinstatement eligibility and what the deadline is.
+Ask about your reinstatement eligibility and the deadline.

-2. Pay all outstanding amounts — This includes your missed premium, any late fees, and a reinstatement fee (which can range from $25 to $150 depending on the insurer).
+2. Pay all outstanding amounts — This includes your missed premium, any late fees, and a reinstatement fee that typically ranges from $25 to $150, depending on your insurer.

-3. Sign a no-loss statement — Some insurers require you to confirm that no accidents or losses occurred during the lapse period before reinstating your policy.
+3. Sign a no-loss statement — Many insurers require you to confirm that no accidents or losses occurred during the lapse period before reinstating your policy.

-If reinstatement is denied — either because too much time has passed or because of your payment history — you'll need to shop for a new car insurance policy.
+If reinstatement is denied — either because too much time has passed or because of your payment history — you'll need to shop for new car insurance.
 Be aware that the lapse on your record will likely mean higher quotes across the board.

 Pros